zakfarrow/dirvis/README.md

 - [ ] Add a default depth or other output control to prevent huge prints when used without depth flag
 - [ ] Change spelling of 'colour' to 'color' (damn Americans...)
 - [ ] Clean up codebase because it's disgusting
+- [ ] Write some completion scripts for autocomplete functionality